MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ---
 author: lkbryant-MSFT
-description: Learn how to use the Dynamics 365 Connected Spaces Preview web app to get insights on your store ms.author: labryan ms.date: 11/02/2021 ms.topic: article
+description: Learn how to use Dynamics 365 Connected Spaces Preview to get insights on your store ms.author: labryan ms.date: 07/08/2020 ms.topic: article
-title: Use the Dynamics 365 Connected Spaces Preview web app to get insights on your store ms.reviewer: v-bholmes
+title: Use Dynamics 365 Connected Spaces Preview to get insights on your store ms.reviewer: v-bholmes
 ---

-# Use the Analytics page in the Dynamics 365 Connected Spaces Preview web app to get insights on your retail store
+# Use the Analytics page in Dynamics 365 Connected Spaces Preview to get insights on your store

 [!INCLUDE[banner](includes/banner.md)]

-Microsoft Dynamics 365 Connected Spaces Preview serves as a platform to view, explore, and act on the diversity of data captured in your retail store.
-This article describes how to get insights from your store using the **Analytics** page in the web app.
+Microsoft Dynamics 365 Connected Spaces Preview serves as a platform to view, explore, and act on the diversity of data captured in your store.
+This article describes how to get insights from your store using the **Analytics** page.

 > [!IMPORTANT]
-> To use the web app, you must use a supported browser and the browser must have the most up-to-date version installed.
+> To use Connected Spaces, you must use a supported browser and the browser must have the most up-to-date version installed.
 Connected Spaces supports Chromium-based browsers (Chrome, Opera, and Edge), Firefox, and Safari.
 Internet Explorer is not supported.

 Connected Spaces supports the following camera skills: